Compaq Portable II

-The Compaq Portable II is the fourth product in the Compaq Portable series to be brought out by Compaq Computer Corporation.
+The Compaq Portable II is the fourth product in the Compaq Portable series to be released by the Compaq Computer Corporation.
 Released in 1986 at a price of US$3499, the Portable II much improved upon its predecessor, the Compaq 286, which had been Compaq's version of the PC AT in the original Compaq Portable chassis; Portable 286 came equipped with 6/8-MHz Intel 286 and a high-speed 10 or 20 MB hard drive, while the Portable II included an 8 MHz processor, and was lighter and smaller than the previous Compaq Portables.
 There were four models of the Compaq Portable II.
 The basic Model 1 shipped one 5.25" floppy drive and 256 KB of RAM.
 The Model 2 added a second 5.25" floppy drive and sold for $3599.
 The Model 3 shipped with a 10 MB hard disk in addition to one 5.25" floppy drive and 640 KB of RAM for $4799 at launch.
 The Model 4 would upgrade the Model 3 with a 20 MB hard drive and sold for $4999.
 There also may have been 4.1 MB of RAM included at one point.
 The Compaq Portable II was significantly lighter than its predecessors, the Model 1 weighed just 23.6 pounds compared to the 30.5 pounds the Compaq Portable 286 weighed.
 Compaq only shipped the system with a small demo disk, MS-DOS 3.1 had to be purchased separately.

 There are at least two reported cases of improperly serviced computers exploding when the non-rechargeable lithium battery on the motherboard was connected to the power supply.
 There were no recorded injuries.
 The Compaq Portable II was succeeded by the Compaq Portable III in 1987.